PetengDedet/WhatsApp-Analyzer/README.md

 # WhatsApp-Analyzer
-Analyze Whatsapp chat
+Analyze WhatsApp chat

-The script reads an exported whatsapp chat and then extracts the data.
-You may need to install some packages before run it.
+The script reads an exported WhatsApp chat and then extracts the data.
+You may need to install some packages before running it.

 ##### Supported Analysis
 ----------------------
 - Chat Count
-- Chat Avaerage
+- Chat Average
 - Member/Sender Rank
 - Website/URL/Link Domain Rank
 - Word Count and Rank